F-said/march-madness-predict/index.markdown

 But are the methods of prediction within this field sufficient when we start to introduce unpredictable humans?

 For example, within the neary 100-year history of the NCAA's college basketball tournemant "March Madness", a 16-seeded team has never won against a 1-seeded team.
-That is, until 2018 when the 16-seeded UMBC upset the 1-seeded Virginia.
+That is, until 2018 when the UMBC beat Virginia.

 <figure>
   <img src="images\header-1.jpg" id="basketballpan">